• Secure computation

 Production-grade

 Register-based architecture with deterministic execution, p50/p95/p99 observability, and protocol-aware scheduling.
+Designed for systems where performance characteristics need to be auditable, not estimated

 Built for real workloads